itsnicksia/wizardry-daphne-guide/docs/requests-bondmates/port-town-grand-legion/requests-bondmates.md

         - Wheel to Arena 3 of the Pontiff route
         - Find Pickerel at the marked location

+- Complete all three important request routes (Princess, Pontiff, and Admiral)
-- Once you get to Round 3 and see that Pickerel is your next opponent, don’t head out to fight him.
+- Wheel back to Round 3 Pontiff and talk to the goblin so you can see that you're fighting Pickerel.
 - Go to x and find him at the location in the image to overhear him talking to the head chef
 - Speak with the head chef and he’ll tell you where to pick up the ingredients to make the soup
 - Head to Valeon Grasslands and you’ll see a slave that runs away, just run a bit forward and you’ll see him on a hill then talk to him